Porostovo/TeamProject-Shopify-Backend/README.md

-# TeamProject-Shopify-Backend
+# Welcome to our Marketplace Backend Web Application Project!
-Team project for creating a marketplace backend web application.
-Still uder development.
+Our team is creating a marketplace backend web application as part of our learning journey.
+Currently in active development, we're eager to share our progress and features with you.

 ## Implemented Features: